kevinph4n/Personal-Engineering-OS/resources/blogs-collection/s-LeThiHoaiAn-AI-Optimization.md

 - Optimization: Find the best solution (Explore)
 - Generative Optimization **(The Feedback Loop)**: Generate -> Optimize -> Evaluate -> Select -> Learn -> Repeat -> Generate better candidates -> Optimization improves the solutions.

+### AI -> Optimization?
+- Reinforcement learning is just not it.
+The core of optimization is that: It doesnt depend on data to optimize the algorithms